garanog/shrdlite-course-project/README-SHRDLITE.txt

 	* planner: a smoke test for the planner, which parses, interprets and plans a command in the small world, and compares the resulting list of actions to the expected list of actions.

+Error Handling
+ 	Error messages are implemented using exceptions, which are thrown including
+	an appropriate error message.
+Among others, we distinguish the following cases in the interpreter:

+	* No simple object with the desired color, form and size exists (“Could not find the...”)

+	* Anaphoric reference without previously mentioned object (“You didn't mention anything before, I don't understand which object you mean by that anaphoric reference.”)

+	* Complex object cannot be found (“Could not find a ... that is ...”)

+	* Physical laws (with detailed message describing which law would be broken, e.g. “a ball cannot be placed on top of a ball”)